সব ভাল তার শেষ ভাল যার (All Is Well That Ends Well)

 • Hiya’s father, Dr. Harishchandra Dutta, faces a moral dilemma regarding his daughter's future.

-• Ritu becomes an unexpected ally, subtly revealing secrets that shape Hiya’s decisions.
+• Ritu Das becomes an unexpected ally, subtly revealing secrets that shape Hiya’s decisions.

 • Parambrata is torn between family expectations and love.

-• Amit, Dipak, and Basant offer differing views on duty and life.
+• Amit Majumdar, Dipak Chattopadhyay, and Basant Sarkar offer differing views on duty and life.

-• Political tensions with the Dhananjoy Mukherjee, the Duke of Kolkata and Raja Raghunandan Roy, the King of Bengal, intensify the stakes.
+• Political tensions with the Dhananjoy Mukhopadhyay, and Raja Raghunandan Roy, the King of Bengal, intensify the stakes.

 Act 4: পুরোনো রহস্য ও নবীন পুনর্নির্মাণ (Old Mysteries and New Beginnings)

-• In Kolkata, Kumud and Nandita reveal secrets from Mayuri Ghosh’s enigmatic past.
+• In Kolkata, Kumud Ghosh and Nandita Moitra reveal secrets from Mayuri Ghosh’s enigmatic past.

 • Laboni uncovers a hidden family history in Darjeeling.